schmaustech/hypershift-blog/README.md

 storageclass.storage.k8s.io/ocs-storagecluster-ceph-rbd patched
 ~~~

 At this point we can now start to configure this hub cluster for use with Hypershift.
-First we need to install two additional operators: Infrastructure Operator for Red Hat OpenShift and Hive.
+First we need to install two additional required operators: Infrastructure Operator for Red Hat OpenShift and Hive.

 <img src="hive.png" style="width: 257px;" border=1/>    <img src="infra-ai.png" style="width: 257px;" border=1/>

 We will be using the community operator for both but in the future Red Hat Advanced Cluster Management for Kubernetes will actually integrate Hypershift and this will not be required.

-Once the Hive operator is installed create the basic Hive configiguration yaml below to start the Hive pods:
+Once the Hive operator is installed create the basic Hive configiguration yaml below:

 ~~~bash
 cat << EOF > ~/hiveconfig.yaml